 Keeping up to date

-The Royal Commission will keep the public informed, and we’ll keep our website updated as new information becomes available.
+The Royal Commission will keep the public informed, and we’ll keep our website updated as the Inquiry progresses.

 You can contact the Royal Commission at: